papis/papis/doc/source/default-settings.rst

 .. papis-config:: format-doc-name

-    This setting controls the name of the document in the Papis format strings like in format strings such as :confval:`match-format` or :confval:`header-format`.
-For instance, if you are managing videos, you might want to set this option to ``vid`` in order to set  the :confval:`header-format` to
+    This setting controls the name of the document in the Papis format strings such as :confval:`match-format` or :confval:`header-format`.
+For instance, if you are managing videos, you might want to set this option to ``vid`` in order to set the :confval:`header-format` to:

     .. code:: ini